WebOfTrustInfo/verifiable-news/sketchpad.md

 ```

 ## Temporary Revocations and Supersessions
-The ideas here are temporary revocations and supersessions.
-By using explicit `contentExpires` fields on revocations or supersessions, the revocations or supersessions are temporary, which supports suspension and resumption as well as temporary redirection.
+The ideas here are temporary revocations and supersessions, which support suspension and resumption as well as temporary redirection.

 ```json
 {